Haymarket affair: Bombing and gunfire

 In all, seven policemen and at least four workers were killed.
 Avrich said that most of the police deaths were from police gunfire.
-Historian Timothy Messer-Kruse argues that, although it is impossible to rule out lethal friendly fire, several policemen were probably shot by armed protesters.
+Historian Timothy Messer-Kruse argues that although it is impossible to rule out lethal friendly fire, several policemen were probably shot by armed protesters.
 Another policeman died two years after the incident from complications related to injuries received that day.
-Police captain Michael Schaack later wrote that the number of wounded workers was "largely in excess of that on the side of the police".
-The Chicago Herald described a scene of "wild carnage" and estimated at least fifty dead or wounded civilians lay in the streets.
+Police Captain Michael Schaack later wrote that the number of wounded workers was "largely in excess of that on the side of the police".
+The Chicago Herald describes a scene of "wild carnage" and estimates at least 50 dead or wounded civilians lay in the streets.
 It is unclear how many civilians were wounded since many were afraid to seek medical attention, fearing arrest.
 They found aid where they could.

 Aftermath and red scare

-A harsh anti-union clampdown followed the Haymarket incident and the Great Upheaval subsided.
-Employers regained control of their workers and traditional workdays were restored to ten or more hours a day.
-There was a massive outpouring of community and business support for the police and many thousands of dollars were donated to funds for their medical care and to assist their efforts.
+A harsh anti-union clampdown followed the Haymarket incident, and the Great Upheaval subsided.
+Employers regained control of their workers, and traditional workdays were restored to ten or more hours per day.
+There was a massive outpouring of community and business support for the police, and many thousands of dollars were donated to funds for their medical care and to assist their efforts.
 The entire labor and immigrant community, particularly Germans and Bohemians, came under suspicion.
+The tensions were not one-sided: Officer Casey, one of those arrested in the aftermath, had required rescue after a crowd of Bohemian workers attempted to hang him from a lamp post, believing he had killed one of their countrymen during the assault on the McCormick factory the previous day.
 Police raids were carried out on homes and offices of suspected anarchists.
 Dozens of suspects, many only remotely related to the Haymarket Affair, were arrested.
 Ignoring legal requirements such as for search warrants, Chicago police squads subjected the labor activists of Chicago to an eight-week shakedown, ransacking their meeting halls and places of business.
 The emphasis was on the speakers at the Haymarket rally and the newspaper Arbeiter-Zeitung.
-A small group of anarchists were declared to have been engaged in making bombs on the same day as the incident, including round ones like the one used in Haymarket Square.
+A small group of anarchists was declared to have been engaged in making bombs on the same day as the incident, including round ones like the one used in Haymarket Square.

-Newspaper reports declared that anarchist agitators were to blame for the "riot", a view adopted by an alarmed public.
+Newspaper reports declared that anarchist agitators were to blame for the riot, a view adopted by an alarmed public.
 As time passed, press reports and illustrations of the incident became more elaborate.
 Coverage was national, then international.
 Among property owners, the press, and other elements of society, a consensus developed that suppression of anarchist agitation was necessary while for their part, union organizations such as The Knights of Labor and craft unions were quick to disassociate themselves from the anarchist movement and to repudiate violent tactics as self-defeating.
 Many workers, on the other hand, believed that industry-hired men of the Pinkerton agency were responsible because of the agency's tactic of secretly infiltrating labor groups and its sometimes violent methods of strike breaking.